spatie/laravel-paginateroute/README.md

 $ composer require spatie/laravel-paginateroute
 ```

-First register the service provider in your application.
+First register the service provider and facade in your application.

 ``` php
 // config/app.php